Trump Flipped These Western Wisconsin Counties. What About This Time?

 Gallerist Diane Dahl at the Juneau County Democrats' office in Mauston, Wis., on Aug.
 13, 2024.
 Nathan Worcester/The Epoch Times

 The Democratic primary voter said she was harassed by pro-Trump locals in various ways, including through the regular placement of dead animals on her doorstep.
-She worries there could be “some kind of weird backlash” if Trump loses in November.
+She said she worries there could be “some kind of weird backlash” if Trump loses in November.

 “We can hope,” Dahl said when asked if she thinks the county could flip back to the Democrats.
 She said the replacement of Biden by Harris raised interest in the local party.